Skip to main content

 May directly stimulate osteoclast differentiation and function.

-A personalized protocol that integrates both sex and peptide therapy creates a powerful, multi-pronged strategy.
+A personalized protocol that integrates both sex hormone optimization and peptide therapy creates a powerful, multi-pronged strategy.
 It simultaneously suppresses bone resorption through the OPG/RANKL pathway and stimulates bone formation through androgen receptor and IGF-1 receptor signaling.
 This systemic, multi-pathway approach offers a more robust and comprehensive method for mitigating age-related bone loss than single-agent therapies.

 1. Initial Assessment ∞ Comprehensive blood panels measure baseline levels of testosterone, estradiol, FSH, LH, and IGF-1 to identify specific deficiencies and imbalances within the endocrine system.